jancc/blog.janw.name/posts/wireguard.md

 client obviously needs to know where the server is located such that a WireGuard tunnel can be established.
 This does not need to be a domain name and could instead just be a raw IP address.
-Of course, in a VPN setup there is no way we could now an `Endpoint` value for the client.
-The server will learn the client's endpoint after each handshake, which is implicitly performed whenever the client attempts to send data to the server.
+Of course, in a VPN setup there is no way we could know an `Endpoint` value for the client.
+The server will learn the client's endpoint after each handshake, which is implicitly performed whenever the client starts to send data to the server.

 ...aaand that's it!
 Do `wg-quick up wg0` on both devices and try to perform a ping over the WireGuard tunnel.
 You can inspect the state of the tunnel via: